status-im/nimbus-eth2/docs/the_nimbus_book/src/rest-api.md

 The API is a `REST` interface accessed via `HTTP`. **The API should not be exposed to the public Internet** unless protected by additional security: it includes multiple endpoints which could open your node to denial-of-service (DoS) attacks.

-The API can be used with any conforming consumer, including alternative validator client implementations, explorers and tooling.

 ## Test your tooling against our servers

  The API is available from: